 “I don’t get it,” a mom will tell me.
 “I didn’t push her – she basically trained herself.”

-Problems Arise When Toilet Training Too Soon
+Problems Arise When Potty Training Too Soon

 To understand the risks of early training, it’s important to know that virtually all toileting problems – pee and poop accidents, bedwetting, urinary frequency, and urinary tract infections – are related to chronically holding pee or poop or both.